-Before 2018, the primary goal of the Quanics Lab was to advance Quantum and Photonics Technologies which include nano-devices with custom-designed light-matter interactions (i.e., light generation, detection and conversion), and nano-devices for quantum computing and quantum sensing applications.
+Before 2018, the primary goal of the Quanics Lab was to advance Quantum and Photonics Technologies which included nano-devices with custom-designed light-matter interactions (i.e., light generation, detection and conversion), and nano-devices for quantum computing and quantum sensing applications.
 For this purpose, we investigated a wide range of nano-materials including semiconductors (III-Vs, Si, Ge, SiGe, etc.), emerging 2D materials and metal-organic systems.
 We also studied low-dimensional nanostructures such as impurities in semiconductors, quantum dots, quantum wells, nanowires, nano-crystals and nano-rods.

 Being computational scientists, our research was driven by the development and application of high-end multi-scale computational methods based on DFT, tight-binding (TB) and molecular dynamic (MD) theories.
 An integral component of our work was the development and application of advanced machine learning tools in materials discovery, as well as in characterisation, control and operational aspects of qubit devices and scalable error-corrected quantum computer architectures.
 We were also interested in probing condensed-matter and spin physics at the fundamental scale in solid-state environments.